ammarhakim/ammar-simjournal/source/index.rst

    there are, literally, hundreds of them linked to my simulation journal.

-   **Recently, many links to input files broke due to the way Sphinx generators handle references to other internal RST files.
-I am not sure how to fix these.
-If you know the input file name you can just look it up on Github**

 Below are a set of useful (to me) technical notes and a list of journal entries, documenting various problems that have I used to benchmark features in Gkeyll.
 I can not guarantee that everything here